dsnopek/lingwo-old/scripts/importer/README.txt

 We generate the entry-list.txt using the following command in the Drupal root:

-  drush sql-query "SELECT DISTINCT CONCAT_WS(':', language, pos, headword) FROM lingwo_korpus_entry"
+  drush sql-query "SELECT DISTINCT CONCAT_WS(':', language, pos, headword) FROM lingwo_korpus_entry ORDER BY language, pos, headword"

 You have to delete the first line (its the column header).